craftcms/docs/docs/4.x/assets.md

 A filesystem’s **Base URL** can be set to an environment variable, or begin with an alias.
 [Read more](./config/README.md#control-panel-settings) about special configuration values.

 In the screenshot above, we’re using a `@cdn` [alias](./config/README.md#aliases) so that the URL can be updated across multiple filesystems with a single change.

+We strongly discourage using the automatically-determined `@web` alias as a **Base URL** in [local](#local-filesystems) filesystems, as it can differ between sites.
+Assets should generally have a single, stable URL.
 :::

 ### Local Filesystems